 Under the armrest at the front of the console is the Power Switch, a USB socket for connecting USB drives, and a pull-out drawer with an illuminated Keyboard for entering legends.

 The front edge of the console has built-in LED illumination, useful for reading a script or notes.
 Press the reading light switch next to the keyboard drawer to turn this light on or off.
 If you hold down this button for 2-5 seconds it will turn on or off the red backlighting behind the screens.

 a Mains power input (PowerCON TRUE1), mains isolator and UPS interrupt switch.
 Do not power the console off using this mains isolator switch, use the power switch at the front of the console.

 b Additional USB sockets for general purpose use.

 d Outputs for two additional screens - HDMI and USB for touch screen.

 f Digital S/PDIF audio output.

 g Work light switch.
-The console has integrated LED lighting around the connections panel.
+Turns on or off the integrated LED lighting around the connections panel.

 h Four gigabit etherCON network connections from the internal Luminex network switch.